 There is no one size fits all method with handy checklists to cross off (if only).

-The surprisingly common mistake that so many parent make is to listen to all those voices telling us what we should and ought to do with our children.
+One of the most surprisingly common mistakes parents make is to listen to all those voices telling us what we should and ought to do with our children.
 These voices come from all kinds of places

 - Social media